biotite-dev/biotite/doc/tutorial/structure.rst

 actually contains only a single model.
 If you would like to have an `AtomArray` instead, you have to specifiy the `model` parameter.

-For Biopython internal storage of structures *npz* files are recommended.
+For *Biopython* internal storage of structures *npz* files are recommended.
-These are simply binary files, that are used by `numpy`. in case of atom arrays and stacks, the annotation arrays and coordinates are written/read to/from *npz* files via the `NpzFile` class.
+These are simply binary files, that are used by `numpy`.
+In case of atom arrays and stacks, the annotation arrays and coordinates are written/read to/from *npz* files via the `NpzFile` class.
 Since no expensive data conversion has to be performed, this format is the fastest way to save and load atom arrays